Skip to main content

 2. Add it to an Atlas project as a website source.

-5. Open the citation attached to the answer.
+5. Open the citation beside the answer.

 Atlas workspace showing a website source, a source map, and a cited answer used to verify a page summary before saving the takeaway.